The most popular working time models at a glance

 Conclusion

-Recording working time is important for all working time models.
-But there is also a suitable timecard.
+Time recording is important for all working time models.
+But here, too, there is a suitable time card system for every model.card.